cmbosancianu/2020-Causal-Inference-course/README.md

 2. Morgan, S. L., & Winship, C. (2015). *Counterfactuals and Causal Inference: Methods and Principles for Social Research* (2nd ed.).
 New York: Cambridge University Press.
 3. Hernán, M. A., & Robins, J. A. (2020). *Causal Inference: What If*.
 Boca Raton, FL: CRC Press.
 4. Cunningham, S. (2021). *Causal Inference: The Mixtape*.
 New Haven: Yale University Press.
-5. Angrist, Joshua David, and Jörn-Steffen Pischke. *Mostly Harmless Econometrics: An Empiricist’s Companion*.
+5. Angrist, Joshua David, and Jörn-Steffen Pischke. *Mostly Harmless Econometrics: An Empiricist's Companion*.
 Princeton: Princeton University Press, 2009.
 Section 3.2.

 In addition, participants will encounter chapters from other books and journal articles to read; these primarily provide illustrations and more background.
 Articles that are designated as **Optional Readings** are not required, although references to them and techniques they use will be made during the lecture.